Meet EPA Environmental Engineer Terra Haxton, Ph.D.

 When did you first know you wanted to be an engineer?

-In middle school, I really enjoyed my science classes.
-When I went to college, my mom really encouraged me to pursue engineering because it's a broad field with many opportunities to find something that suits your interests.
+In middle school, I really enjoyed my science classes, so I attended a science summer camp where we took soil samples from lakes for a professor’s research project.
+In high school while deciding where to go to college and what degree to pursue, my mom really encouraged me to investigate engineering because it's a broad field with many opportunities to find something that suits your interests.
 I thought civil engineering would be the best match for someone who likes the natural and earth sciences.

 Environmental protection has always been very important to me, which is why I chose Environmental Engineering for my Ph.D.
 Working at EPA has always been my career goal, so I'm really happy to be working here!